 Multi-Disciplinary Team Impact Increased capacity OF PMH and A MH discha arge teams.
-1 + 11 36 2m 1 Proposed Reduction £0.178m This funding was used to increase social work compliment in the Mental Health integrated discharge teams to support social work practice and will cover both Adult and OP Services.
-The post being removed from this funding allocation will be met by the Enhanced Mental Health Outcomes Framework allocation and therefore there will be no reduction in It is proposed to fund 3 Social Worker posts using the Enhanced Mental Health Outcome funding. capacity.
+1 + 11 36 2m 1 Proposed Reduction £0.178m This funding was used to work compliment in the integrated discharge teasocial work practice and Adult and OP Services.
+Mental He ams to sup d will cover alth port The post being removed from this funding allocation will be met by the Enhanced Mental Health Outcomes Framework allocation and therefore there will be no reduction in It is proposed to fund 3 Social Worker posts using the Enhanced Mental Health Outcome funding. capacity.

 Care home review team & quality assurance.

 Current Proposed

 Budget £1.304m Reduction £0.100m

 This funding was used to develop a quality assurance team for care homes ensuring all care home residents across the city have proper care plans in place in order to enhance their care and mitigate risk.
 It is proposed to reduce this team from 19 WTE to 17.5 WTE with the removal of 0.5 Grade 9 post and 1 Grade 7 Practice Educators.
 Increased Mental Health Officer Capacity.
-Current FO 382m Proposed FO 059m Given this team make up of health and social work staff aligns with the funding of the MDT criteria the savings proposed will reduce the leve of impact in order that the team can continue to deliver high level care home quality assurance.
-The reduction of the Grade 9 post will be secured through flexible retirement and a realignment of duties within the wider team to reduce the impact of this reduction.
-The reduction of a Practice Educator will not directly impact on the key role and remit of the Care Home Quality Assurance (CHQA) at these roles link to the development of the student hub in Glasgow.
-The student hub model aligns with the CHQA team to support x2 cohort of 12 students (24) where the practice Educators.
-Moving forward this will reduct to 8 students (16).
+Current Budget £0.382m Proposed £0.059m Given this team make up of health and social work staff aligns with the funding of the MDT criteria the savings proposed will reduce the level of impact in order that the team can continue to deliver high level care home quality assurance.
+The reduction of the Grade 9 post will be secured through a flexible retirement and a realignment of duties within the wider team to reduce the impact of this reduction.
+The reduction of a Practice Educator will not directly impact on the key role and remit of the Care Home Quality Assurance (CHQA) as these roles link to the development of the student hub in Glasgow.
+The student hub model aligns with the CHQA team to support x2 cohort of 12 students (24) who require Practice Educators.
+Moving forward this will reduce to 8 students (16).

 Current CO 202m Proposed CO 050m

 Budget Reduction

 This investment was used to expand Mental Health officer capacity across the city and will supplement funding that is being distributed via separate funds to assist us in delivering against legislative targets for AWI Scotland Act 2000 and MH (Care and Treatment) (Scotland) Act 2003.
 It is proposed to fund 1 WTE using the Enhanced Mental Health Outcome funding.
 Mental Health Officers (MHOs) are critical to the HSCP in order to fulfil our statutory responsibilities under the Mental Health and Adults with Incapacity Acts.
 The post being removed from this funding allocation will be met by the Enhanced Mental Health Outcomes Framework